Introduction

 Mitochondrial biogenesis

-Mitochondrial biogenesis is the process by which new mitochondria are produced.
+Mitochondrial biogenesis is the process of new mitochondria production.
 It is one of the principal beneficial adaptations to endurance exercise.[27][28]
 Many factors can activate mitochondrial biogenesis, including exercise, cold shock, heat shock, fasting, and ketones.
-As mentioned above, mitochondrial biogenesis is regulated by the transcription factor PGC-1α.
+As mentioned above, the transcription factor PGC-1α regulates mitochondrial biogenesis.

 Increased mitochondrial biogenesis within skeletal muscle is associated with greater aerobic capacity and performance and reduced risk factors for various diseases.[29]
-Cold water immersion after endurance exercise increases PGC-1 alpha concentrations in skeletal muscle, and studies in both mice and humans suggest that mitochondrial biogenesis is increased upon cold exposure.[30][11][31][32]
+Cold water immersion after endurance exercise increases PGC-1 alpha concentrations in skeletal muscle, and studies in both mice and humans suggest that mitochondrial biogenesis increases upon cold exposure.[30][11][31][32]

 Thermogenesis